NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/Communicable State Machine(CSM)/VI Description(CN).md

 -- <b>输出控件</b> --
-- <b>error out</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>CSM-Helper out 2</b>:

 ### Create From Basic Refs.vi

 -- <b>输入控件</b> --
-- <b>error in (no error)</b>:
-The <B>error in</B> cluster can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-The pop-up option <B>Explain Error</B> (or Explain Warning) gives more information about the error displayed.
 - <b>CSM Basic Refs</b>:

 -- <b>输出控件</b> --
-- <b>error out</b>:
-The <B>error out</B> cluster passes error or warning information out of a VI to be used by other VIs.

-The pop-up option <B>Explain Error</B> (or Explain Warning) gives more information about the error displayed.
 - <b>CSM-Helper.lvclass</b>:

 ### Create From CaseStructure Reference.vi

 -- <b>输入控件</b> --
-- <b>error in (no error)</b>:
-The <B>error in</B> cluster can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-The pop-up option <B>Explain Error</B> (or Explain Warning) gives more information about the error displayed.
 - <b>CaseStructure</b>:

 -- <b>输出控件</b> --
-- <b>error out</b>:
-The <B>error out</B> cluster passes error or warning information out of a VI to be used by other VIs.

-The pop-up option <B>Explain Error</B> (or Explain Warning) gives more information about the error displayed.
 - <b>CSM-Helper.lvclass</b>:

 ### Create From EventStructure Reference.vi

 -- <b>输入控件</b> --
-- <b>error in (no error)</b>:
-The <B>error in</B> cluster can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-The pop-up option <B>Explain Error</B> (or Explain Warning) gives more information about the error displayed.
 - <b>CaseStructure</b>:

 -- <b>输出控件</b> --
-- <b>error out</b>:
-The <B>error out</B> cluster passes error or warning information out of a VI to be used by other VIs.

-The pop-up option <B>Explain Error</B> (or Explain Warning) gives more information about the error displayed.
 - <b>CSM-Helper.lvclass</b>:

 ### Create From VI Reference.vi

 -- <b>输入控件</b> --
-- <b>error in (no error)</b>:
-The <B>error in</B> cluster can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-The pop-up option <B>Explain Error</B> (or Explain Warning) gives more information about the error displayed.
 - <b>VI</b>:

 -- <b>输出控件</b> --
-- <b>error out</b>:
-The <B>error out</B> cluster passes error or warning information out of a VI to be used by other VIs.

-The pop-up option <B>Explain Error</B> (or Explain Warning) gives more information about the error displayed.
 - <b>CSM-Helper.lvclass</b>:

 ### Create From WhileLoop Reference.vi

 -- <b>输入控件</b> --
-- <b>error in (no error)</b>:
-The <B>error in</B> cluster can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-The pop-up option <B>Explain Error</B> (or Explain Warning) gives more information about the error displayed.
 - <b>Structure</b>:

 -- <b>输出控件</b> --
-- <b>error out</b>:
-The <B>error out</B> cluster passes error or warning information out of a VI to be used by other VIs.

-The pop-up option <B>Explain Error</B> (or Explain Warning) gives more information about the error displayed.
 - <b>CSM-Helper.lvclass</b>:

 ### Destroy.vi